A Two Act Play by J. Lynn Jackson, 2017

 A Two Act Play by J. Lynn Jackson, 2021

 It's January 1, 2001 in southern Chile.
 A wealthy sponsor of Latin American revolutions appears shipwrecked on a shrinking patch of thin ice along with a ghost, a gun, a knife and a secret admirer.
+While telling stories of relations with Pablo Neruda, Frida Kahlo, Fidel Castro, and others, clues for survival and escape are revealed, but for just one.

 It's 2019 in Santiago, Chile.
 When hungry slum-dwellers storm the gate at Christ's Home Hospital, the soon-to-retire gate guard, José, is left with a broken hand, no job, no healthcare, and no pension.
-He's also left with much more time than he wanted to heal his his hand, his stressed marriage and long festering wounds left by the Pinochet dictatorship.
+He's also left with much more time than he wanted to heal his hand, his stressed marriage and his long festering wounds left by the Pinochet dictatorship.
 As months pass, José loses all hope for positive change.
 Then, a student uprising ignites all of Chile and sparks a flame José thought had been doused forever inside himself, his relationships and his country.

 Mikey's estranged father and uncles break him free from the remote Arkansas compound where his mother raised him on bibles, guns and bubble gum.
 After barely uttering a word in 10 years, Mikey is now in the big city and is desperate to get a job and become a man, but his over-texting mother plots to get her little boy back.